never-unsealed/THC/README.md

 # THC
 Tool to snipe rare Minecraft usernames.
+Coded in Java.